-Serve the cake sliced with a complimentary drink (lemon tea goes well) and a smile.
+Serve the cake sliced with a complimentary drink (lemon tea goes well, as does chilled limoncello) and a smile.

 Store the cake covered securely in cling film, or alternatively in an airtight container and eat within 5 days.
-During warmer weather it is advisible to refridgerate this cake.
+During warmer weather it is advisible to refrigerate this cake.

 If you have enjoyed this recipe for Pomegranate Lemon Drizzle Bundt Cake you may also like these:

 Bundt Cakes are a real favourite of mine.
-While the pans may be on the pricey side, look on eBay for special offers, theyproduce outstandingly beautiful cakes with very little effort required from the baker.
-No further decoration is ever actually needed for a Bundt cake.
-Yet it is fun to play around with icing and additional decorations, as seen in the examples above.
-When baking a Bundt cake you can be sure to produce a show stopper every time.
+Although the pans may be on the pricey side, look on eBay for special offers, they produce outstandingly beautiful cakes with very little effort required from the baker.
+While further decoration isn’t actually needed for a Bundt cake, it can be fun to play around with icing and additional decorations, as seen in the examples above.
+Finally, when baking a Bundt cake, a show stopping cake is guaranteed every, single, time.

 So, whatever you are making, baking and creating in your kitchen, have fun preparing your feast.